 Social score: 8.31/100

 Governance score: 2/100

 Controversy score: 3/5

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
-Royal Caribbean Cruises scored a 3 out of 5 for controversy – a middle-of-the-table result reflecting that Royal Caribbean Cruises hasn't always managed to keep its nose clean.
+A high-profile company, Royal Caribbean Group scored a 3 out of 5 for controversy – a middle-of-the-table result reflecting that Royal Caribbean Group hasn't always managed to keep its nose clean.